-We serve as outside human resources and labor counsel to a number of Bay Area businesses, giving us insight into the day-to-day challenges of corporate life that many firms just don’t have.
-It also gives us the experience we need to advise our clients on all aspects of employment law, both with unionized and non-unionized workforces.
-Our deep experience includes audits of employment policies, procedures, and practices; sexual harassment and anti-discrimination training of human resource personnel, managers, and supervisors; negotiation and drafting of individual employment contracts and collective bargaining agreements; and counseling regarding wage and hour compliance.
+We serve as outside human resources and employment counsel to a number of Bay Area businesses, giving us the insight that many firms just don’t have into the day-to-day challenges of corporate life.
+It also gives us the experience we need to advise our clients on all aspects of employment law workforces.
+Our deep experience includes audits of employment policies, procedures, and practices; sexual harassment and anti-discrimination training of human resource personnel, managers, and supervisors; negotiation and drafting of individual employment contracts; and counseling regarding wage and hour compliance.

 Our attorneys also advise on employment matters, including:

 Leave and disability accommodations issues

 Theft of trade secrets and other confidential business information

 Non-compete and other contract-based claims

 Our employment litigators have assisted firm clients in putting a stop to, or recovering damages for, a wide range of improper activities regarding employee misconduct, including misuse of company property, theft of trade secrets, unfair competition, workplace violence and stalking, trade libel, breach of fiduciary duty, violations of nondisclosure agreements, and embezzlement.

 We have defended virtually every kind of employment case, including class actions, collective actions, and public enforcement proceedings brought in every kind of forum, including:

 Wage and hour class actions and FLSA collective actions arising from alleged misclassification, overtime violations, and minimum wage violations